 \subsection{Ablation Study}

-\textbf{Ablation Study on Bottlenecks in Abstract Visual Reasoning}.
-To investigate whether the performance gap in abstract visual reasoning stems from perceptual limitations rather than reasoning ability, we conduct an ablation study using our perception-annotated synthetic dataset.
+\textbf{Ablation Study on Bottlenecks in AVR}.
+To investigate whether the performance gap in AVR stems from perceptual limitations rather than reasoning ability, we conduct an ablation study using our perception-annotated synthetic data.
 We evaluate two representative MLLMs, GPT-4o (closed-source) and Qwen2.5VL-72B (open-source), on a subset of our synthetic dataset under two input settings: (i) raw abstract graphics (V), and (ii) structured perceptual descriptions (P).

-The experimental results in Tab.~\ref{Perceptual Description} show that both models perform poorly when given only raw visual inputs, across both the five core perceptual dimensions and the two high-level reasoning tasks.
+The experimental results in Tab.~\ref{Perceptual Description} show that both models perform poorly when given only raw visual inputs.
 Taking Sudoku reasoning as an example, this task requires recognizing digit values and their positions within a grid, and inferring a globally consistent solution.
-Under the Visual setting, both GPT-4o and Qwen2.5VL-72B fail to handle such constraint-based reasoning, while in the perception setting, accuracy increases from near-zero to 15\% and 65\%, respectively.
+Under the Visual setting, both GPT-4o and Qwen2.5VL-72B fail to handle such constraint-based reasoning, while in the perceptual descriptions setting, accuracy increases from near-zero to 15\% and 65\%, respectively.
 This improvement primarily stems from structured perceptual descriptions compensating for the MLLMs’ limited perceptual abstraction capabilities.
 The difficulty stems from the nature of Sudoku images: small digits, dense layout, and absent semantic cues make them hard for MLLMs to interpret, though humans process such structure effortlessly through rapid visual scanning.

-\textbf{Ablation Study on Perceptually Annotated Synthetic Data}.
-To evaluate the effectiveness of our synthesized data in enhancing model performance on abstract visual reasoning, we conduct a series of ablation studies with incremental training data.
-The results are shown in Tab.~\ref{dataset setting}.
-Increasing the amount of synthetic data with perceptual annotations leads to consistent improvements across all dimensions except for the "Other" category, demonstrating that perceptually structured supervision provides effective guidance for internalizing abstract visual patterns that are difficult to learn from isolated answer-based supervision alone.
-This further highlights the importance of modeling intermediate perceptual processes in abstract visual reasoning.
+\textbf{Ablation Study on Reasoning Enhancements in AVR}.
+To examine the contribution of reasoning-oriented enhancements, we conduct an ablation study on three components: Caption, CoT, and GRPO, as shown in Table~\ref{Reasoning Enhancement}.
+We can draw the following conclusions form the experiments: (i) perception serves as the essential foundation, as reasoning enhancements alone contribute only marginal improvements; (ii) relying solely on structured perceptual descriptions for SFT yields limited gains and weak generalization, whereas augmenting SFT with CoT annotations generated by MLLMs alleviates this issue, endowing the model with fine-grained perceptual ability and partial reasoning capability; and (iii) Building on a perception-grounded model, the incorporation of GRPO further unifies perception and reasoning, ultimately delivering substantial performance improvements.